buckle/toxiproxy-frontend/README.md

 ### Deployed Environments

 Run `npm run build -- --prod` for deployed environments.
-You'll need an environment variable set called `toxiproxyHost` for the build process to inject that so the appropriate toxiproxy server is configured.
+You'll need an environment variable set called `TOXIPROXY_HOST` for the build process to inject so the appropriate toxiproxy server is configured.
 Otherwise it will default to `http://localhost:8474`.

 Example:
-`toxiproxyHost=http://toxiproxy.domain.tld:8474 npm run build -- --prod`
+`TOXIPROXY_HOST=http://toxiproxy.domain.tld:8474 npm run build -- --prod`

 ## Running unit tests